PreethiSD/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 6. Check success by example

-   As a result you should see now the custom tables we need for our application that all start with the prefix "IMP" as sown below:
+   As a result you should see now the custom tables we need for our application that all start with the prefix "IMP" as shown below:
    <br><img src="./images/imp_sol_step_check.png" /><br>